Deep dive into the embedded signing recipient view

 ...

-After you create the envelope, then you should match the value of the name, email, and clientUserId properties with the CreateRecipientView API payload.
+Once the envelope is created, you should match the value of the name, email, and clientUserId properties with the CreateRecipientView API payload.

 2. CreateRecipientView payload